catalyzeio/stratum-docs/guides/migrating-from-heroku.md

 ## 6. Add a Site (and Cert)

-So that Compliant Cloud knows what hostnames to accept traffic on and what services to route that traffic to, we need to set up a Site.
+So that The Platform knows what hostnames to accept traffic on and what services to route that traffic to, we need to set up a Site.

-If you're migrating, you'd probably like to see your code working before cutting over fully to Compliant Cloud.
+If you're migrating, you'd probably like to see your code working before cutting over fully to The Platform.
 You can use a different domain or subdomain for now (`staging.example.com`, for example) - another site can always be added later.

 ### Adding an SSL Cert